 Figure 3-11.
-Water-level hydrographs for East Camp bedrock well B (top) show water-level response to earthquakes and (bottom) a comparison of earthquake responses in hydrographs from bedrock wells A and B.
+Water-level hydrograph for bedrock well B shows water-level response to earthquakes.

 Water levels in wells E and F do not follow the long-term increasing trends observed in most of the other bedrock wells (fig. 3-12).
 Water levels in these two wells are considerably higher than those in the other bedrock wells, indicating that the bedrock aquifer at these locations was not as affected by dewatering from historic mining activities.
-The water levels have a net increase of about 21 ft in well E and a decline of 3.25 ft in well F over time; both wells had water-level declines during 2021.
+The water levels have a net increase of about 19 ft in well E and a decline of 3 ft in well F over time.
 The increase in water levels between 2007 and 2020 in well E may have been in response to rising water levels in the surrounding bedrock system; the stabilization and subsequent decline in water level corresponds to the Pilot Project.